An affiliate broker may perform real estate brokerage activities for how many different brokerage firms during the same time period?

 Rationale

-A) obtain an additional firm license from the Real Estate Commission for the branch office.
+Obtain an additional firm license from the Real Estate Commission for the branch office.

-B) scan the current license for display in the branch office.
+B) Scan the current license for display in the branch office.

-C) pay a fee and obtain duplicate licenses for all the licensees in the branch office.
+C) Pay a fee and obtain duplicate licenses for all the licensees in the branch office.

-D) scan the licenses of all the licensees for display in the branch office.
+D) Scan the licenses of all the licensees for display in the branch office.

 Conclusion